Risk Management

 (8) M&A, business alliances

 The Group considers M&A and business alliances as one of the options for the expansion of business and the enhancement of corporate value.
-In particular, when implementing these management strategies, the Group conducts ample due diligence on the target companies, and executes the strategies after fully considering the appropriateness of the investment/acquisition amount in the Investment Committee also attended by Outside Directors and Audit & Supervisory Board Members.
+In particular, when executing these management strategies, the Group conducts ample due diligence on the target companies, and executes the strategies after fully considering the appropriateness of the investment/acquisition amount in the Investment Committee also attended by Outside Directors and Audit & Supervisory Board Members.
 However, the Group's business, financial position and operating results may be affected due to the occurrence of business problems or the burden of expenses related to the transaction not initially foreseen such as impairment of goodwill or the value of the acquisition of shares due to expected results not being produced as planned at the time of implementation of the M&A or capital alliance.

 Furthermore, in particular, in the event it is determined that the results initially planned such as when the alliance was implemented cannot be obtained in a capital and business alliance or a joint venture established through joint investment, the investment may be cancelled or the alliance partner company may be dissolved due to cancellation of the contract.
 This may have an impact on the Group's business, financial position and operating results.